bitten2up/bittens-adventure/README.md

 the game bitten's adventure that I am currently working on

 ## building
-you will need to install [raylib](https://github.com/raysan5/raylib/)
+you will need to install [raylib](https://github.com/raysan5/raylib/) and rust
 ```bash
 make
 ```